pydicom/pydicom/doc/tutorials/filesets.rst

 This tutorial is about DICOM File-sets and covers

-* An introduction to DICOM File-sets
-* Reading and accessing the records in a DICOMDIR file
+* An introduction to DICOM File-sets and the DICOMDIR file
 * Loading a File-set using the :class:`~pydicom.fileset.FileSet` class and accessing its managed SOP instances
+* Modifying an existing File-set
+* Creating a new File-set

 It's assumed that you're already familiar with the :doc:`dataset basics
 <dataset_basics>`.